 Migration projects: Incorporating the ‘old’ into the ‘new’

-Utilizing standardized code and make doing projects across an enterprise consistent it doesn???t ensure that the resulting code will actually do the job in an identical manner to what it is replacing.
-This isn???t to say that standardized code modules are a bad thing but they don???t do it by themselves.
+Utilizing standardized code and doing projects across an enterprise consistently doesn’t ensure that the resulting code will actually do the job in an identical manner to what it is replacing.
+This isn’t to say that standardized code modules are a bad thing but they don’t do it by themselves.
 A lot of work has to go into developing the conversion and the bulk of that is just to understand how it works now.
 There are no shortcuts to getting that understanding just lots of hard work.